wisemen-digital/web-onboarding-codelab/index.md

 ```

 > aside positive
-> We use the `zod` library to create our form schemas.
+> We use the **zod** library to create our form schemas.
 This library is used to validate and transform data.
-> You can read more about it here: [Zod](https://zod.dev/)
+> You can read more about it here: [Zod.dev](https://zod.dev/)

 ### Service
 After creating the model that we want to add a new function to our existing service that will be used to create a new todo.